enspiral/handbook/guides/conflict-resolution.md

 ### 1. Contemplate Conflict

-* Take time to _process_ experiences if you feel confused, overwhelmed or agitated.
+* Take time to process your experiences if you feel confused, overwhelmed or agitated.
-* Note _uncertainties_ and possible _misunderstandings_ in your interactions, including cultural differences.
+* Note uncertainties and possible misunderstandings in your interactions, including cultural differences.
-* Distinguish people's _actions_ from your _feelings_ about them.
+* Distinguish people's actions from your feelings about them.
 They're both important, but they're different.
-* Distinguish _disagreement_ from personal _hostility._  We're allowed to disagree, dissent and discuss.
+* Distinguish disagreement from personal hostility.
+We're allowed to disagree, dissent and discuss.
 * Review relevant documents and Conflict Resolution Support.

 If you've contemplated the experience and have decided it feels like it may be _harassment_ or _abuse_, please consult our [Harassment and Abuse Policy](../agreements/harassment_and_abuse.md).